TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/buttons/Button.md

 ```lua
 function Button(Scope: Scope): (props: BaseButtonProperties) -> TextButton
 ```
-Initializes the Button component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is a BaseButton but with already customized properties.

 ## Default Syntax